asottile-archive/seed-isort-config/README.md

 To specify custom application roots (such as with the `src` pattern) pass a colon-separated `--application-directories` parameter.

-Specific files may be excluded from the process using the `exclude` flag.
+Files may be excluded from the process using the `--exclude` flag.

-Calling `seed-isort-config --help` provides more information.
+This argument takes a python regular expression.

+For a full list of arguments, see `seed-isort-config --help`.

 ## usage with pre-commit